jjansasoy/adidas_sales/README.md

 	product VARCHAR(50) NOT NULL,
 	price_per_unit INTEGER NOT NULL,
 	units_sold INTEGER NOT NULL,
+	total_sales INTEGER NOT NULL,
 	sales_method VARCHAR(50) NOT NULL
 );
 ```

-Then the second empty table "locations" with this query:
+Then I created the second empty table "locations" with this query:

 ```
 CREATE TABLE locations (
-	transaction_id INTEGER REFERENCES adidas_sales(transaction_id)
+	transaction_id INTEGER REFERENCES adidas_sales(transaction_id),
 	region VARCHAR(25) NOT NULL,
 	state VARCHAR(25) NOT NULL,
 	city VARCHAR(25) NOT NULL